keycloak/keycloak-community/design/keycloak.x/configuration.md

 For example, to use a PostgreSQL database you should execute the following command:

 ```
-kc.[sh|bat] config --db=postgres # re-configure the server so that postgres is set as the default database
+kc.[sh|bat] build --db=postgres # re-configure the server so that postgres is set as the default database
 ```

-When running the `config` command any option that was set is going to be persisted so that any attempt to start the server does not require to pass all the configuration properties again.
+When running the `build` command any option that was set is going to be persisted so that any attempt to start the server does not require to pass all the configuration properties again.
 They are already part of the new server image.

 Any attempt to set a static option when starting the server should give an error to the user.
-Where static options should only be available through the `config` command.
+Where static options should only be available through the `build` command.

-On the other hand, any other option that can be set when starting the server should also be available through the `config` command so that they can be persisted and used during optimizations when creating the new server image.
+On the other hand, any other option that can be set when starting the server should also be available through the `build` command so that they can be persisted and used during optimizations when creating the new server image.

 Static options should be properly documented and available when looking at the help and usage messages for the `start` command.